PeiLin2001/second-hand-go-frontend/README.md

 ## Overview

 二手Go is a campus-focused second-hand marketplace for university students in Taiwan.
-It allows verified students to browse products, list second-hand items, post wishlist requests, chat with sellers, and manage transactions within their own school community.
+It allows verified students to browse products, list second-hand items, post wishlist requests, chat with sellers, and coordinate transactions through purchase requests, order status tracking, and private chat.

 The platform is designed around campus life rather than general public trading.
-It uses `.edu.tw` school-email verification, school-specific community spaces ("校版"), campus-based meetup locations, and student credibility scores to make second-hand trading more relevant and trustworthy for university students.
+It uses `.edu.tw` school-email verification, school-specific community spaces ("校版"), campus-based meetup locations, and student credibility scores to help students discover relevant listings and connect with trusted buyers or sellers from the same school.

 ---